lvillasen/Quantum-Computer-Simulator/README.md

 	If latex is installed correctly then figure circ.ps was created

-If we add verbose mode
+If we add verbose mode to this example

 	verbose 1;
 	h q[0];